kdonlan/n423-projects/README.md

 Kim Donlan-N423-Projects

-live link (please use this link for grading--Web 4 never works because of the mapping problem): https://homework-5-kdonlan.firebaseapp.com
+live link (please use this link for grading--Web 4 never works because of the mapping problem.
+I tried to fix the mapping but still not reading the db from Firebase?!): https://homework-5-kdonlan.firebaseapp.com

 Github files: